 Here at C-A-L Ranch, we love carving pumpkins as much as the next person.
 It’s one of those Halloween traditions we look forward to all year.
 Unfortunately, Jack O’ Lanterns start to mold and stink up our doorsteps after a couple weeks.
 It won’t be long until we start seeing rotting pumpkins smashed across streets and sidewalks.
 Sure, smashing pumpkins is relatively harmless, but it’s not the best use of your old Jack O’ Lantern.
 Here are five economical ways to reuse and repurpose old Jack O’ Lanterns.

 Many people have high expectations when they first bring home a puppy.
 You anticipate the puppy’s warm snuggles, wet nose, and the joy and entertainment he brings to your family.
 If you’ve had a puppy before, you may have forgotten the difficult the less fun parts of puppyhood.
 If this is your first puppy, you’ll quickly find out it’s not all tail wags and puppy kisses.
 Just like you potty train children, you must house train your puppy so he can grow to be the beloved, well-mannered dog he was meant to be.
 Keep reading for tips on how to successfully house train your new puppy.

 People have been carving pumpkins in America for centuries.
-The tradition originates from Irish folklore.
+The tradition to carve a pumpkin originates from Irish folklore.
 The Irish would carve out turnips and potatoes to ward off the mythical Stingy Jack and other evil spirits.
 When Irish settlers came to America, they found pumpkins and decided to use those instead.
 Americans have been carving Jack O’Lanterns into pumpkins ever since.

 Removing fall leaves can be a daunting task, especially if you’ve got a large yard.
 Even if you have a small yard or live in a subdivision, it can still be quite the chore.
 Many people opt to hire a service to remove their leaves.
 While this may be easier on your back, it’s harder on your wallet.
 Plus saving your leaves can actually end up saving you money down the road.
 Here’s some easy ways to get rid of your leaves this fall.